 Pismo beach is one of those places that really surprised me.
 A lot of what I loved about here started with the great campground that had spacious sites, great roads for skateboarding, beautiful sand dunes that block the wind from the campground, and the butterfly garden next to it.

-If you get to the campground early, they give you a free pass to drive onto Oceano State Beach (and how often do you get to drive on the beach right up to the ocean?).
+If you get to the campground early, they give you a free pass to drive onto Oceano State Beach (and how often do you get to drive on the beach right up to the ocean?!).
 If you want more adventure you can rent dune buggies or quads and go explore the sand dunes.
 We had our surfboards and caught some waves, but be prepared for cold water.
-I also enjoyed riding my bike on the sand up to the shops by the pier.
+I also enjoyed riding my bike on the sand at low tide to the shops by the pier.

 Stop for lunch in San Luis Obispo and take a photo in front of bubble gum alley or check out the Madonna Hotel.